 - OR 60,000 bonus Qantas Points (conditions apply)

 - OR 60,000 bonus Velocity Points (conditions apply)

 With Westpac’s Altitude Platinum credit card, there are plenty of bonus points up for grabs across three different loyalty programs.
 With this card, there is the choice between earning points on Westpac’s Altitude Program, Qantas Frequent Flyer or Velocity- and each comes with its own bonus points offer for new customers!
 For customers interested in the Altitude program, there is a 80,000 bonus point offer when you spend $3,000 on eligible purchases in the first 90 days from approval.
 Alternatively, there is a 60,000 bonus Qantas Points offer or 60,000 bonus Velocity Points offer when you meet the same spending criteria.
 Keep in mind that points earnings differ between these rewards programs.
 On the Altitude points system, you could earn 1 point per $1 spent on eligible purchases, while with Qantas Frequent Flyer and Velocity you could earn 0.5 points per $1 spent on eligible purchases.
 The annual fee on this card varies depending on which rewards program you choose: for Altitude it is $150 ($99 in the first year) and for Qantas Frequent Flyer and Velocity it is $200 ($149 in the first year).
 Also remember, this card comes with a 20.74% p.a. purchase rate (21.49% cash advance rate).

 Are credit card rewards points worth it?

-Despite overseas travel still not being an option, credit card rewards points can still be worth it in 2021.
+Despite overseas travel being restricted, credit card rewards points can still be worth it in 2021.